itsdarklikehell/showet/README.md

 - [ ] Option to set fullscreen on/off.
       (retroarch --fullscreen)
 - [ ] Option to set audio on/off.
-- [ ] Option for setting custom commandline options.
-      to pass to chosen emulator (ie retroarch core options or natvie emualtor options).
+- [ ] Option for setting custom command line options. to pass to chosen emulator (ie retroarch core options or native emulator options).
 - [ ] Pico8 Stuff...
 - [x] PokeMini Stuff...
       Pokemini is Supported by: